Guatemala, El Salvador and Nicaragua

 You will visit the magnificent temples that tower over the dense jungle, and your guide will teach you about the city’s role as a vital scientific, political, and religious hub for 1,500 years.
 The jungle canopy surrounding the site is home to a wide variety of wildlife, including spider and howler monkeys, toucans, scarlet macaws, parrots, ocelots, jaguars, and many others.

 The cacophony of birds and monkeys surrounds the path through the jungle.
-It leads to a spectacular view of the massive Mayan ruins almost a millennium old.
+It leads to a spectacular view of the massive Mayan ruins, which are almost a millennium old.
 Hike through the jungle to reach the highest temple and witness an incredible sight: an overwhelming sea of trees, with the tips of the Mayan temples of Tikal jutting out like rock boats.

 A driver will take you to the Airport Mundo Maya (FRS) for your flight to El Salvador.
 Another driver will be waiting for you for the transfer from El Salvador International Airport (SAL) to Suchitoto.